B0XEY/Unity-Marching-Cube-Terrain/README.md

 2. https://www.youtube.com/watch?v=MRNFcywkUSA
 3. https://www.youtube.com/watch?v=WP-Bm65Q-1Y

-after a bit i have a somewhat working verson! ill Post a better verson so other time :)
+after a bit i have a somewhat working verson!
+Ill Post a better verson so other time :)
+No Muilt Threading on it stock if any does please let me know so i can put it on here!